Arjun9630/Arjun9630/README.md

 I thrive in collaborative environments and believe that innovation is born from diverse perspectives.
 Whether it's coding projects or NCC missions, I love working with others to achieve common goals.

 🌟 Open to New Opportunities:
-Currently pursuing my BCA, I'm open to opportunities that align with my passion for AI and DevOps.
+Currently pursuing my BCA, I'm open to opportunities that align with my passion for AI, Cloud Computing and DevOps.
 Let's connect and explore possibilities together!